Erfaniaa/RPi-Alarm-Clock/README.md

 python RPiAlarm.py
 ```
 6. Suppose that you want to set an alarm for 5:20 PM.
 Type *1720# with your keypad (*HHMM# format).
-7. Wait until 17:20 to hear the alarm sound.
+7. Wait until the supposed time (17:20) to hear the alarm sound.